nucypher/nucypher/doc/contracts.rst

 NuCypher contracts
 ========================
-* Token contract
-	`NuCypherToken` contract is the ERC20 token contract with additional function - burn own tokens (only for owners)
+* `NuCypherToken` contract is the ERC20 token contract with additional function - burn own tokens (only for owners)
-* Miners contract
-	`MinersEscrow` contract holds Ursula's stake, stores information about Ursulas activity and assigns a reward for participating in NuCypher network.
+* `MinersEscrow` contract holds Ursula's stake, stores information about Ursulas activity and assigns a reward for participating in NuCypher network.
 The `Issuer` contract is part of the `MinersEscrow` and uses only to split code
-* Client contract
-	`PolicyManager` contract holds policies fee and distributes fee by periods
+* `PolicyManager` contract holds policies fee and distributes fee by periods
-* Upgradeable abstract contract
-	`Upgradeable` is base contract for upgrading `(README.MD) <nucypher.blockchain.eth/project/contracts/proxy/README.MD>`
+* `Upgradeable` is base contract for upgrading (<nucypher.blockchain.eth/project/contracts/proxy/README.MD>)
-* Dispatcher
-	`Dispatcher` contract is used as proxy to other contracts.
+* `Dispatcher` contract is used as proxy to other contracts.
 This provides upgrading of the `MinersEscrow`, `PolicyManager` and `Government` contracts
-* Government
-	`Government` contract holds ownership for dispatchers and provides voting for upgrading of those contracts
+* `Government` contract holds ownership for dispatchers and provides voting for upgrading of those contracts
-* User escrow contract
-	`UserEscrow` contract locks tokens for some time.
+* `UserEscrow` contract locks tokens for some time.
 In that period tokens are lineraly unlocked and all tokens can be used as a stake in the `MinersEscrow` contract

 Deployment
 ========================